 - Click on ADD AUTHORIZATION CODES & you will get a new list.

-Give the four digit Add Authorization code to students who wish to add.
+On the first day of class (or during the ADD period), give the four digit Add Authorization code to students who wish to add.
 Write down the student’s name on your list & keep the list for your records.
 It is not necessary to write the number on an enrollment card unless the student is adding in-person at Enrollment Services.

 Students may use the authorization codes beginning the day of the first class meeting.